Skip to main content

 Access Control Lists (ACLs) provide access control to directories and files.
 ACLs can set read, write, and execute permissions for the owner, group, and all other system users.

-An ACL consists of a set of rules that specify how a specific user or group can access ACL enabled files and directories.
+An ACL consists of a set of rules that specify how a specific user or group can access ACL-enabled files and directories.
 A regular ACL entry specifies access information for a single file or directory.
-A default ACL entry is set on directories only, and specifies the default access information for any file within the directory that does not have an access ACL.
+A default ACL entry is set on directories only and specifies the default access information for any file within the directory that does not have an access ACL.

 Objectives

-In this tutorial, you will learn how to:
+In this tutorial, you’ll learn how to:

 • Check file system ACL support